-When I saw him write a simple Basic program in a blank piece of paper in a matter of seconds, something clicked inside me and that was a moment I will never forget as long as I live.
-It was the moment I decided what I want to do for the rest of my life (no, it’s not writing programs in Basic on a piece of paper).
-After that, I moved on to owning two Amiga computers and my first PC when I started in City College.
+When I saw him write a simple Basic program on a blank piece of paper in a matter of seconds, something clicked inside me and that was a moment I will never forget it as long as I live.
+It was the moment I decided what I wanted to do for the rest of my life (no, it was not writing Basic on pieces of paper).
+After that, I moved on to owning two Amiga computers and my first PC when I started my studies at City College.

-In 1995, I fulfill my military obligations and I start my Bachelor in Computer Science at City College which is an affiliated institution of the University of Sheffield.
+In 1995, I finish my military obligations and I start my Bachelor in Computer Science at City College which is an affiliated institution of the University of Sheffield.

 In 1998 I graduate with a Class 1 B.Sc. and I finish an extraordinary thesis which is published at the 7th Hellenic Conference of Informatics:

 7th Hellenic Conference on Informatics, 26 – 29 August 1999, University of Ioannina Computer Science Department, Theory & Algorithms, B.Sc.
 Thesis: “ZTrans: A Semi-Automatic Translator from Z to SML”

 I start looking for a job during the summer of the same year.

 After a few experiments, I get a job right away in September 1998 with Logismos, the company where I would spend almost 8 years of my life.
 During my period at Logismos I learned a lot, I gave my best, I lost my father—the one responsible for making me love this profession—, I got married and I had my lovely daughter born.